ubyssey/campus-views/README.md

 - [Facebook 360 Photos](https://facebook360.fb.com/360-photos/) - We could maybe even use Facebook's embeddable 360 viewer to accomplish phase 3!

 - [New York Times - The Daily 360](https://www.nytimes.com/video/the-daily-360)

+- How to use the Google VR API: https://developers.google.com/vr/concepts/vrview-web